 - The existence of food surpluses, to free a section of society from the need to feed itself

-- Cities, to act as centres of authority, exchange and culture
+- Cities, to act as centers of authority, exchange and culture

 - States, to provide law and order